City-of-Helsinki/mlops-template/README.md

 You can also build the pages locally with jekyll.

 7. You can install new packages with `pip install [package name]`.
+Check out what packages are installed with the template from `requirements.txt`, or check if a specific package is installed with `pip show [package_name]`.
 If you install new packages, remember to update the requirements for dependency management: `pip freeze > requirements.txt`.

 8. Remember to track your changes with git!